 Overview of the acquisition, allocation, and management of financial resources by health care providers.
 Focuses on economic, financial, and accounting principles.
-Cross-listed as HSA 498.

 HSA 565 Policy Issues in Health Care.
+(3) F

-(3) F Current policy issues in health through concepts of access, cost, and quality; issues relating to disease trends and policy formulation.
-Cross-listed as HSA 498.
+Current policy issues in health through concepts of access, cost, and quality; issues relating to disease trends and policy formulation.

-HSA 571 Ambulatory Care Management.
-(3)
+HSA 571 Managed Care.
+(3) N